Driving in France with a foreign license

 Driving in France with a license issued by a foreign country is permitted in the following cases:

-- Driver’s licenses issued by member states of the European Economic Area are valid in France indefinitely.
+- If you hold a driving license issued by a member state of the European Union, the European Economic Area or Switzerland: these licenses are valid in France indefinitely.

 - As of the start date of your first French residence permit.

 - If you have a VLS-TS visa, as of the date it is approved by the French Immigration and Citizenship Office (OFII) with a sticker and stamp on your passport.

 - If the length of your stay exceeds one year, you will need to exchange your non-European driving license, subject to eligibility.
 It is recommended that you enquire about this procedure before your arrive in France.
 To be able to exchange your original driving license for a French license, the issuing country needs to have signed an exchange agreement with France.
 For more information, read our “Exchanging a non-European driving license” fact sheet.

 Regardless of the country in which their driver’s license was issued, holders of a “Student” residence permit will continue to be covered by their foreign license for the entire validity period of their “Student” residence permit.